jarsen/jarsen.github.io/_posts/2015-10-16-no-magic-json-pt3.md

 Please share this if you like it and leave me feedback below in the comments or on the twitters [@jarsen](https://twitter.com/jarsen)!

 I hope this makes Crusty proud.

+A special thanks to a bunch of local Utah iOS developers who have been working on this and giving lots of great ideas, especially: Bart Whiteley, Brian Mullen, BJ Homer, Derrick Hathaway, Dave DeLong, Mark Schultz and Tim Shadel.